severalnines/docs/installation.rst

 1. Setup :ref:`Installation - Severalnines Repository - APT Repository`.

+2. Setup ClusterControl CLI repository - :ref:`Components - ClusterControl CLI - Installation - APT`.

-2. If you have AppArmor running, disable it and open the required ports (or stop iptables):
+3. If you have AppArmor running, disable it and open the required ports (or stop iptables):

 .. code-block:: bash